teachingaway/teachingaway.github.io/_posts/2014-07-23-employee-inventions.md

 Employees own their own inventions unless: (a) they signed a contract transferring inventions to the company, (b) they were expressly hired to "invent" solutions to company problems, or (c) they are an officer or director with "fiduciary duty" to the company.

 > “The general rule is that an individual owns the patent rights to the subject matter of which he is an inventor, even though he conceived it or reduced it to practice in the course of his employment.
 There are two exceptions to this rule: first, an employer owns an employee’s invention if the employee is a party to an express contract to that effect; second, where an employee is hired to invent something or solve a particular problem, the property of the invention related to this effort may belong to the employer.
-Both exceptions are firmly grounded in the principles of contract law that allow parties to freely structure their transactions and obtain the benefit of any bargains reached.”
-[Banks v.
-Unisys Corp., 228 F.3d 1357, 1359, 56 USPQ2d 1222, 1224 (Fed.
+Both exceptions are firmly grounded in the principles of contract law that allow parties to freely structure their transactions and obtain the benefit of any bargains reached.” [_Banks v.
+Unisys Corp_., 228 F.3d 1357, 1359 (Fed.
 Cir.
 2000)](http://scholar.google.com/scholar_case?case=9217281422671286444).

 **Shop Right.** In addition, even if the company is not the owner of the employee's invention, the company may have a "shop right."
 That is, the company may have an automatic free license to use their employee's invention.